My beautiful Linux development environment

 - Youtube & Social media

 The configuration of the machine is also quite important for any development setup.
 So my laptop is a Dell Precision 5530 Mobile Workstation.
 I had the exact same setup with my old Dell 5510 as well, which is quite a similar configuration to 5530.
-I still have it as a backup Laptop, its 2 years old now but can still give most of the top end laptops today a run for its money.
+I still have it as a backup Laptop, its two years old now, but it can still give most of the top-end laptops today a run for its money.

-I used the custom configuration option from Dell to get the best possible setup at that time. it’s not cheap but my company, XebiaLabs, provided a handsome budget and I think it is worth every penny.
-This, in my opinion, is one of the best Laptop for developers.
+I used the custom configuration option from Dell to get the best possible setup at that time.
+It’s not cheap but my company, XebiaLabs, provided a handsome budget and I think it is worth every penny.
+This, in my opinion, is one of the best Laptops for developers.
 So here is what I have.

 Processor: Intel® Core™ i9-8950HK CPU @ 2.90GHz × 12